001 – Balance Tutorial

 2) Weigh the weighing boat using the balance.

-6) Remove the pieces of CaCO3 from the boat.
+6) Remove the magnesium ribbons from the basket.

-1) Take 5 mL of CaCO3 powder using the large spatula and place it in the boat.
+1) Take 5 mL of magnesium oxide powder using the large spatula and place it in the boat.

-2) Weigh the boat and the CaCO3 powder.
+2) Weigh the boat and the magnesium oxide powder.

-4) Remove the boat from the balance platform.
+4) Remove the pan from the balance platform.

-5) Remove the CaCO3 powder from the boat.
+5) Remove the magnesium oxide powder from the boat.

 Anticipated Outcomes